Burton-David/CodingPractice/README.md

 # CodingPractice
-Coding challenges I've encountered in interviews.
+Coding challenges I've encountered in interviews, with solutions and explanations.